20akshay00/20akshay00.github.io/_pages/resources.md

 - [Ryan's tutorials](https://ryanstutorials.net/regular-expressions-tutorial/regular-expressions-basics.php), a series of text tutorials to learn [RegEx](https://en.wikipedia.org/wiki/Regular_expression).
 - **Shaders:**
 - - [An introduction to shader art coding](https://www.youtube.com/watch?v=f4s1h2YETNY&t=1194s), an introductory video tutorial to generate visualizations with fragment shaders.
 Also check out [Fragment foundry](https://hughsk.io/fragment-foundry/chapters/01-hello-world.html) for a collection of text-based tutorials for fragment shaders on the browser.
+- - [The Art of Code](https://www.youtube.com/@TheArtofCodeIsCool), an excellent YouTube channel covering a plethora of things that can be done with shaders.
 - - [Shader school](https://github.com/stackgl/shader-school), a collection of browser-based tutorials to write fragment and vertex shaders in [GLSL](https://developer.mozilla.org/en-US/docs/Games/Techniques/3D_on_the_web/GLSL_Shaders).